rachel-bridge/IMAGE-obj-sonification-prototypes/documentation/scan_implementation.md

 The program sets a hard limit of that range: decrementing past 0 or incrementing past the "end" index does nothing.

 The program starts on segment 0.
-The segment number is incremented between the user pressing the `MOVE_UP` or `MOVE_DOWN` keys and the actual playback.
-Thus, when the page first loads, pressing the `TOGGLE_PLAY` key will play the "start" sound, and pressing the `MOVE_UP` key will play the first segment.
-Because of the hard limit on indices, if the user presses `MOVE_DOWN` on page load (or when they've navigated back to the start), it will skip updating the `sgmt_tracker` and replay "start" sound.
+The segment number is incremented between the user pressing the `TRIGGER_UP` or `TRIGGER_DOWN` keys and the actual playback.
+Thus, when the page first loads, pressing the `TOGGLE_PLAY` key will play the "start" sound, and pressing the `TRIGGER_UP` key will play the first segment.
+Because of the hard limit on indices, if the user presses `TRIGGER_DOWN` on page load (or when they've navigated back to the start), it will skip updating the `sgmt_tracker` and replay "start" sound.

-Likewise, hitting `MOVE_UP` when you're already at the end just replays the "end" sound.
+Likewise, hitting `TRIGGER_UP` when you're already at the end just replays the "end" sound.

 ### 3.2.
 Handling user (keyboard) input
 There is an `EventListener` for "keydown" events of any kind, which immediately calls the function `handleDown()`. *NOTE: there is the outline to easily implement a response when the user lifts the key, but it's not currently used.
 Since we only care about individual keypresses here, keydown and keyup might as well be the same event.*

 The function `handleDown()` ignores all but the initial keydown (i.e. keydown events that keep being sent when a user holds down a key).
-It explicitly handles the three important keys (`MOVE_UP`, `MOVE_DOWN`, and `TOGGLE_PLAY`, defined above), and lets everything else just run through and return without doing anything.
+It explicitly handles the three important keys (`TRIGGER_UP`, `TRIGGER_DOWN`, and `TOGGLE_PLAY`, defined above), and lets everything else just run through and return without doing anything.

-On `MOVE_UP` and `MOVE_DOWN`, it calls the `sonify()` helper function with a flag saying which one it was (boolean `movingUp`).
+On `TRIGGER_UP` and `TRIGGER_DOWN`, it calls the `sonify()` helper function with a flag saying which one it was (boolean `movingUp`).
 On `TOGGLE_PLAY`, it either stops the sounds currently playing, or calls the same `sonify()` helper to resume.
 In the latter case, it throws in an optional flag (`repeating = true`) to indicate that this is replaying the current segment.
 See why below.

 ### 3.3.
 NOTE - pausing playback
 As described in the Tone.js additional documentation (`documentation/tonejs.md`), you cannot simply "stop" or pause playback of something that's already scheduled into the `Transport`.
 This implementation works by setting all the `Players` (for each region) to play on a certain time interval.
 For this reason, the only way I could figure out to stop playback once it started was to go through and mute every `Player` in the array.
 This also means it has to check and unmute if necessary before starting playback again.
 It's a hacky workaround, so if you come up with something better please go ahead and change it lol.